 You can now save your form letter and merge as normal.
 If your paper tray selections are a little more complex, then you need to adapt these steps somewhat.
 For instance, if you need to specify a different paper tray for a page in the middle of the document, then you should divide your form letter into sections, using section breaks where appropriate.
 Then, follow the above steps to set a different paper source for each section of the letter.
 All you need to do is make sure you place the insertion point within the section you want to affect, and then follow the steps.
 Also, make sure that the Applies To field (on the Paper or Paper Source tab of the Page Setup dialog box) is set to This Section instead of Whole Document.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (12740) applies to Microsoft Word 2007, 2010, and 2013.
+This tip (12740) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Selecting Different Trays in a Mail Merge.

 Author Bio